g-orlandi/NewsClassifier/README.md

 The task is approached using a classical NLP pipeline based on TF–IDF representations and linear classifiers, with extensive hyperparameter optimization.

 A detailed description of the methodology, experimental setup and results is provided in the final [report](docs/report.pdf).

 ---

+## Important notes

+Experimental results are reported in the notebooks section ([notebooks/](notebooks/)), in particular in the [models_test/](notebooks/models_test/) directory.
+Additional experimental results, exploratory analyses, and intermediate ideas are also available in the notebooks, although they may be less structured.

+As a clear entry point for reproducing the experimental results, please refer to the [Usage](#usage) section.
+In any case, each function and module is documented within its corresponding file.

+---